* For specified clinical indications.

 MRI images are taken by specialist staff called Radiographers.
 These images are then interpreted and reported upon by specialist Doctors called Radiologists.

 For the examination, your Radiographer may ask you to remove any clothing that might obstruct the accuracy of your images and wear a provided gown when necessary.
 You will then be asked to lie on the MRI table which slides through the circular MRI machine.
 Whilst this happens, you will be asked to keep very still.
 Depending upon the type of MRI you are having, the study may take 30-40 minutes to perform.
-During this time, the MRI machine will make a series of different noises, some of which may seem loud.
+During this time, the MRI machine will make a series of different noises, some of which may be loud.
 To help with this, we will give you some headphones to listen to music.
 If you would like to bring a CD or MP3 player along, you can give this to the Radiographer to play during your scan.
 Once the Radiographer is satisfied that the images are accurate, the procedure is finished.
-Whilst some people feel slight tingling sensations, there is no pain or discomfort caused by the MRI scan and you will have your films within an hour of walking into the building in most cases.
-Remember to take your film to your next doctor’s appointment.
+Whilst some people feel slight tingling sensations, there is no pain or discomfort caused by the MRI scan.

 As MRI machines are a large powerful magnet, it is important that patients who have metal implants such as pacemakers inform the imaging staff before their examination.
-In most cases implants such as prosthetic joints and fillings are MRI is safe.
-Patients who have pacemakers should not have an MRI .
+In most cases implants such as prosthetic joints and fillings are MRI safe.
+At present X-Ray & Imaging cannot perform MRI scans on patients with MRI compatible pacemakers or defibrillators.
 You will be asked to complete a safety questionnaire before your scan so the radiographer can assess your MRI safety.
-MRIs are perfectly safe for patients who do not have unsuitable implants such as pacemakers.
 They involve no radiation and so do not create the cumulative affect that X-rays have which allows patients to have as many MRIs as they require.

 Some MRI scans require preparation such as fasting.
-When you book in for your MRI, the imaging staff will inform you if any preparation is required.
+When you book in for your MRI, the reception team will inform you if any preparation is required.

 ‘NeuroQuant’ is a quantitative volumetric MRI software designed to detect and measure changes in the brain.
 This advanced assessment compares each study to ‘normal’ brain structures, evaluating similarities and differences to population norms for patients of the same age and sex.
 Each time this software analyzes a study, it learns and adapts to include this new information.